alwaysdata/documentation/content/databases/mariadb.en.md

 To check the MariaDB configuration use the SQL query `show variables`.

-*MySQL events* are not supported on alwaysdata's servers.
+*MySQL events* are not supported on alwaysdata's Public Cloud.

 In the Public Cloud, you can change `sql_mode` by [connection](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html) (SET SESSION).